unity-sds/unity-cs-infra/terraform-ss-proxy/README.md

 1. SSH into your EC2 instance
 2. Clone this repository
 3. Navigate to the `terraform-ss-proxy` directory
+4. **Configure parameters in install.sh** (see Configuration section below)
-4. Run the installation script:
+5. Run the installation script:

 ```bash
 ./install.sh